manticoresoftware/manticoresearch/src/auth/spec.md

     - JOIN CLUSTER
     - DELETE CLUSTER
     - ALTER CLUSTER (ADD, DROP, UPDATE)
-  - For cluster-management statements that specify a cluster user, authorization for replication operations is evaluated against that effective cluster user.
+  - For cluster-management statements, authorization for replication operations is evaluated against the resolved effective replication user (see section "Authentication and Authorization in Replication Clusters").

 - **admin**:
   - SQL commands that manage users and permissions: